BiodiversityForest friendlySupport climate transitionSupport communities

 The problem as always is transparency.
 That is why as well as buying better and changing our purchasing choices, I often get more involved and ask brands, #whatsinmyclothes, through an email or DM to demand more transparency and traceability of the fibers in their products.
 In that way, I can learn even more about the impact clothes have on the environment and build my shopping habits accordingly.

 Forests are crucial and should be protected!
 By buying responsibly, we can all be part of the solution.
+Don’t forget to add Forest Friendly to your values on Renoon to discover brands that care.

 What to read next